Official 5v5 Basketball Rules

 - A player shall not be permitted to have any part of his or her body remain in the free throw lane for more than three consecutive seconds while a live ball is in control of that player’s team.

 - Substitutes may not occur on the fly.
 They must occur during stoppage of play or during a time out.

-- Time Outs - Each team receives two 30-second per game.
+- Time Outs - Each team receives two 30-second timeouts per game.
 Timeouts can only be called when you have possession of the ball or if there is a play out of bounds, defense can not call timeouts during live play.

-- There are no foul outs in 3v3 Basketball.
+- There are no personal foul outs in Everplay.
 However, excessive fouling by (1) player can result in a warning, technical foul, and/or ejection by the on-court official.
 If there is a foul that is made with no intent to go after ball, an intentional grab, or to stop a break away, or if there is a foul at or above the shoulders by a player it's a technical.

 1. If a game is tied at the end of regulation in the playoffs, the home team will have the opportunity to shoot for 1st possession of the ball from the top of the (3) point arc as they have earned the higher seed.
 If they make the shot they start with the ball.
 If they miss the shot, the away team will start with the ball.